 Whether you realize it or not, every company, especially manufacturers and other organizations involved in the B2B sector are now publishers.
-It does not really matter what products your company manufactures or distributes or the services you offer.
-In order to grow and prosper, you now must also be a publisher, tactfully promoting the features and benefits of your product or service.
+It does not really matter what products your company manufactures or distributes or the services you offer, in order to grow and prosper, you now must also be a publisher, tactfully promoting the features, benefits, and value of your products or services.

 And how do you achieve that goal?
 With quality marketing content.
 This is when words lead to sales

 Be a helper.
 Your blog postings and content need to be as helpful as possible.
 You know the unique benefits of the products you sell or the services you offer, and you should know the challenges your customers face (see next point).
 Put the two together to show how you can help.